MultiSafepay/docs/content/payment-methods/amazon-pay.md

 5. Enter the required information to create an account.
   Amazon sends you a confirmation email.

+If you already have an Amazon account, follow these steps:
+1. Choose your country.
+2. Click **Create an account**.
+3. In the footer of the box, click **Already have an account**.

 💬  **Support:** If the payment method isn't visible in your dashboard, email <support@multisafepay.com>

 # Integration